 - What makes people call your business?

 - What common questions do they ask?

-- What issues do they bring to your business that they want fixed?
+- What issues do they bring to your business that they want to be fixed?

-- How are they feeling when they contact your business?
+- How do they feel when they contact your business?

-- Are your best customers young/old; male/female/gender other; in your location/worldwide.
+- Are your best customers young/old; male/female/other; where are they located?

 - What do you hope people will do when they get to your website?

 Next, put on your Sherlock hat and go exploring through your competitor’s websites across the first two pages of Google.
 (I also check out competitors in other geographic areas just in case they have better ideas than the locals do.)

 Some things to look out for: